-(Formerly WRTG 101.
+(The second course in the two-course series WRTG 111-WRTG 112.
 Fulfills the general education requirement in communications.)
-An introduction to writing as a way of generating, supporting, and reflecting on ideas.
-The goal is to implement strategies for analyzing ideas and rhetorical strategies in academic texts and for conducting academic research.
-Focus is on using the writing process to craft research-supported arguments that synthesize information and ideas from multiple sources and demonstrate varied rhetorical strategies, proper source documentation, and effective language use.
-Students may receive credit for only one of the following courses: ENGL 101, ENGL 101X, WRTG 101, WRTG 101S, WRTG 101X, or WRTG 112.
+Continued practice in reading, writing, and critical thinking with an emphasis on research and argumentation.
+The goal is to implement strategies for analyzing ideas and rhetorical techniques in academic texts and for conducting academic research.
+Focus is on writing an argumentative research paper that synthesizes information and ideas from multiple sources and demonstrates critical thinking, varied rhetorical strategies, proper source documentation, and effective language use.
+Students may receive credit for only one of the following courses: ENGL 101, ENGL 101X, WRTG 101, WRTG 101S, WRTG 101X, WRTG 112, or WRTG 112X.